masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

         2. check if the account property was self set.
         3. stop the verification process successfully.
     2. If its not a root account
-        1. check if the attested account is the data object creator account
+        1. check if the attested account is the signed data creator account
-            1. if it's the data object creator account
+            1. if it's the signed data creator account
                 1. continue with step 10.
-            2. if it's not the data object creator account
+            2. if it's not the signed data creator account
                 1. check if the entity type is not leaf.
                 2. continue with step 10.
 10. collect the data fields from the attestor account.